Rainyan/windows-desktop-shortcut-cleaner/README.md

 > [!NOTE]
 > You may have to modify the file paths in this snippet to match your system.

+This example is using the pythonw interpreter, instead of the pipx binary.

 ```ps1
 # Set your python path and the script path here.